 The TEAS is administered on scheduled testing dates.
 Each applicant may take the exam three times within a three year period.
 The two most recent attempts are used toward the selective admissions process.
 Students may complete remediation between attempts.
 Remediation options are as follows: developmental, curriculum-level, and/or continuing education courses or other strategies related to the subject areas.
 TEAS scores are valid for three years and must be current when submitting a Health Sciences Application.
-There is no minimum score required, but the total score from the Reading section will be used toward an applicant's point total, which affects his/her ranking during a consideration.
+There is no minimum score required, but the total score from the Reading section will be used toward an applicant's point total, which affects the individual's ranking during a consideration.

-TOEFL scores are required for any naturalized or non-US citizens where English is their second language to provide evidence of adequate proficiency in the English language.
+The Test of English as a Foreign Language (TOEFL) TOEFL scores are required for any naturalized or non-US citizens where English is their second language to provide evidence of adequate proficiency in the English language.
 All test scores must be less than five years old.
 The minimum acceptable TOEFL scores are based upon format: paper/pencil - 500, computer based - 213, and internet based - 80.
 This test is offered at multiple testing sites nationally and is at the student's expense.